spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/9-function-composition.md

 ### Deploying the Stream

-We can now deploy a new stream byusing the `http-transform` application that includes the functional beans with the names `upper` and `concat`.
+We can now deploy a new stream by using the `http-transform` application that includes the functional beans with the names `upper` and `concat`.

 ```
 stream create helloComposed --definition "http-transformer --server.port=9001 | log"